magarenzo/NBA-Wingspan-Hypothetical/README.md

 # nba-wingspan-hypothetical

-Reduce your wingspan, earn money, and be an NBA Superstar
+Reduce your wingspan, earn hypothetical money, and compare yourself to an NBA superstar

 ## Hypothetical